 The Tax Cuts and Jobs Act (TCJA) which went into effect on January 1, 2018 will be felt during the 2019 tax filing season this year.
 The following article outlines changes or deductions that have been eliminated that have received the most attention.

-The Tax Pros at W Cotton Mather CPA in North Hills Pittsburgh can assist with tax preparation and deduction explanations for residents of Pittsburgh and the surrounding communities.
+The Tax Pros at Cotton Mather Accounting Group in North Hills Pittsburgh can assist with tax preparation and deduction explanations for residents of Pittsburgh and the surrounding communities.
 Contact us today at (412) 931-1617.

 - Personal exemptions

 Personal exemptions used to be a specific dollar amount that a taxpayer could claim for themselves, a spouse and all dependents when filing a tax return.
 This exemption ended December 31st, 2017, meaning $4,050 can no longer be exempt on tax returns.

 Major changes were made to the itemized deductions that can be claimed on the Schedule A of tax returns.
 One of the biggest changes was the elimination of the miscellaneous expenses claim for unreimbursed business expenses.
 This means employees no longer can write off the cost paid out of their own pockets for work-related items such as uniforms, union dues and business-related meals, entertainment and travel.
 Also, in the now eliminated miscellaneous deduction category is the price that is paid for professional tax preparation.

 Individuals who moved for a job under previous tax laws were able to receive a tax adjustment for the cost of relocation.This above-the-line deduction is now available only for active-duty members of the U.S. armed forces who have been ordered to relocate.
 This update also now means that if the company pays for the moving costs or an employee, that amount will be counted as taxable income.

 - Workplace transportation costs